Oh, hello, AL West race.

 Please feel free to contact me with comments either on Twitter (@MattSnyderCBS) or via email: email@example.com.
-As always, allow me to remind you that if we disagree one of us is either stupid or biased, probably both.
-It isn't likely to be me, either.
+As always, allow me to remind you that if we disagree about something, one of us is either stupid or biased -- maybe both.
+It’s probably not me, either.